Back to blogs

 How we can help

 Here at Folio Partners, our service goes beyond simply processing claims.
 We will work closely with you to identify and document qualifying R&D activities within your claim.
 This collaborative approach ensures a comprehensive and accurate claim that reflects your firm's projects.
 Our team will then prepare a detailed, robust R&D report which provides a clear breakdown of your claim.
 Ultimately, our aim is to ensure that your claim is compliant with HMRC’s needs and that the submission process is as smooth as possible.
 Contact us to learn how we can support your R&D claim submission for your architectural practice.
+Alternatively, if you want to find out more about R&D tax relief in the architecture sphere and the sort of projects that qualify, click here.

 Subscribe to our accounting newsletter for expert tips, valuable insights and the latest compliance updates written to help boost your financial knowledge and remain more informed.